Python Tips and Tricks

 def massive_gen():

-"""A generator that produces even numbers, endlessly."""
+"""A generator that produces an infinitely long stream of even numbers."""

 x = 0